 - Sethra Lavode from the Dragaera books is almost certainly in this tier, and probably near the top end.

-I mention this tier only to make it clear that I expect there to be something after Legendary.
-I don’t yet know exactly what this tier will look like, nor anything after that.
+I mention this tier mostly to make it clear that I expect there to be something after Legendary.
+I don’t yet know exactly what this tier will look like.

 Many characters in this tier are effectively immortal… unless something more powerful comes along.
 They are likely in direct service to (or in contention with) gods.
 They may be learning to manipulate the fundamental elements of reality.